hashicorp/terraform-provider-aws/website/docs/r/mediaconnect_flow.html.markdown

 * `decryption` - (Optional) The type of encryption that is used on the content ingested from this source.
 Allowable encryption types: static-key.
 See [Encryption](#encryption) for more details.
 * `description` - (Required) A description for the source.
 This value is not used or seen outside of the current AWS Elemental MediaConnect account.
-* `entitlement_arn` - (Optional) The ARN of the entitlement that allows you to subscribe to this flow.
-The entitlement is set by the flow originator, and the ARN is generated as part of the originator's flow.
 * `gateway_bridge_source` - (Optional) The source configuration for cloud flows receiving a stream from a bridge.
 See [Gateway Bridge Source](#gateway-bridge-source) for more details.
 * `ingest_port` - (Optional) The port that the flow will be listening on for incoming content.
 * `max_bitrate` - (Optional) The smoothing max bitrate (in bps) for RIST, RTP, and RTP-FEC streams.